ImplFerris/pico-pico/src/std-to-no-std/rust-linker-script.md

+{{#title Linker Script and memory.x Setup for Embedded Rust on Raspberry Pi Pico 2}}

 # Linker Script

 The program now compiles successfully.
 However, when you attempt to flash it onto the Pico, you may encounter an error like the following: